voodootikigod/node-rolling-spider/README.md

 An implementation of the networking protocols (Bluetooth LE) used by the [Parrot MiniDrone - Rolling Spider](http://www.parrot.com/usa/products/rolling-spider/).
 This offers an off-the-shelf $99 USD drone that can be controlled by JS -- yay!

+Prerequisites:

+ * See [noble prerequisites](https://github.com/sandeepmistry/noble#prerequisites) for you platform

 To install:

 ```bash